-CMS-sponsored models might have their own requirements for giving patient incentives, and this proposed safe harbor would not obviate those programmatic requirements.
+If CMS determines a type of incentive is prohibited, then it would not qualify as a CMS-sponsored model patient incentive for purposes of this proposed safe harbor.50 Similarly, some CMSsponsored models might have their own requirements for giving patient incentives, and this proposed safe harbor would not obviate those programmatic requirements.
 For example, in making incentive payments to an assigned Medicare beneficiary under the ACO Beneficiary Incentive Program, ACOs are expected to satisfy the programmatic requirements governing such incentive payments at section 1899(m) of the Act and 42 CFR 425.304(c); if this safe harbor is finalized and CMS determines that it be made available for the ACO Beneficiary Incentive Program, the safe harbor would not be available for any incentive payment that does not satisfy such programmatic requirements.

-Depending on the goals set forth by CMS for the CMSsponsored model, we would expect a CMS-sponsored model participant would use this safe harbor to provide its patients with free or below-fair-market-value incentives that advance the goals of the CMS-sponsored model, such as preventive care, adherence to a treatment regimen, or management of a disease or condition.
+Depending on the goals set forth by CMS for the CMS-sponsored model, we would expect a CMS-sponsored model participant would use this safe harbor to provide its patients with free or belowfair-market-value incentives that advance the goals of the CMS-sponsored model, such as preventive care, adherence to a treatment regimen, or management of a disease or condition.
 The proposed protection would cover a broad range of incentives, such as, transportation, nutrition support, home monitoring technology, and gift cards, as determined by CMS through the CMS-sponsored model's design.
-Certain CMSsponsored models or future models might permit waivers of costsharing amounts (for example, copayments and deductibles) or cash incentives to certain patients to promote certain clinical goals of a CMS-sponsored model.
+Certain CMS-sponsored models or future models might permit waivers of costsharing amounts (for example, copayments and deductibles) or cash incentives to certain patients to promote certain clinical goals of a CMSsponsored model.
 All of these patient incentives, when determined by CMS to be appropriate for the CMS-sponsored model design and not prohibited by the participation documentation, could fit within the proposed safe harbor, provided that the arrangement otherwise complies with all safe harbor conditions.
 We are proposing safeguards specific to the protected patient incentives.